What is a cluster?

 This program is designed to be one year in length, with an opportunity to do projects for the companies represented in the spring semester.
 It allows for students to gain valuable knowledge about their future careers, understand the marketplace where they plan to do business, and provide them with a network of business professionals to help them be more competitive for job-seeking opportunities.

-There will be seven cluster options for students for 2014-15:
+There will be eight cluster options for students for 2014-15:

-Are you interested in participating the Industry Clusters Program for 2014-15?
-Check out our Eligibility page for details!
+Are you interested in participating the Industry Clusters Program for 2014-15?:

 Questions about the Industry Clusters Program?
 Email firstname.lastname@example.org.